Post may include affiliate links. We may earn a fee if you use them at no cost to you. Disclosure.

 (Use the slide below to see photos of some of these activities!)

 Let me start by saying that my oldest and I are HUGE fans of Magic Quest.
-The first time I heard about it, I had a really hard time understanding Magic Quest so
+The first time I heard about it, I had a really hard time understanding Magic Quest so hopefully I can do a better job of explaining it than my friends did!

 Here’s how it works…